 Let Them Grow True Leaves - Crunchy Bites

-In only one more day, 9-days in total grown in a cool room, these microgreens continued to grow quickly.
+In only one more day, nine days in total, grown in a cool room, these microgreens grew quickly.

 After one more day, true leaves started to form (sorry for the bad lighting).

-We didn't notice any flavor differences in Tokyo Bekana after the true leaves formed.
+We noticed no flavor differences in Tokyo Bekana after the true leaves formed.

 Both younger and slightly older Tokyo Microgreens tasted like mild cabbage with a slight bite of mustard.
 Milder for sure than all of the mustards we've grown.